 I think it’s for me it was worth it; having something like this in your bag is a big plus.

-It is an unbelievably amazing lens that is so sharp, and the colors are so beautiful out there; they really make images stand out, and I absolutely love using it.
+It is an unbelievably fantastic lens that is so sharp, and the colors are so beautiful; they make images stand out, and I love using them.

 I use it for preparation shots.

-This is the perfect focal length to try and get in close and get nice shots of makeup and details.
+This is the perfect focal length to get close and get nice shots of makeup and details.

 And it’s also perfect for getting a few wines and things of bridesmaids when they might be gifts or just shots of people huddling together into a group.

-It’s also nice for shorts of buildings and is wide enough to get nice shots of rooms and details.
+It’s also lovely for short buildings and is wide enough to get nice shots of rooms and details.

 The great thing about Sony’s is you can jump in on the APSC crop because I sometimes change from a full-frame to the APSC to get that crop.

-To get in a little bit tighter if I need to use the 35 millimeters.
+I need to get in a little tighter using the 35 millimeters.

-This lens I bought about 2 years ago.
+This lens I bought this about 2 years ago.

-This lens is great for bridal breath because you don’t want to get into the close, which is for me.
+This lens is excellent for bridal breath because you don’t want to get into the close, which is for me.

-So actually, in the morning, the first thing I do is put on the 85, hold myself back a little bit, start filming from a little bit further away this lens, obviously helps to do and then throughout drinks reception particularly.
+So actually, in the morning, the first thing I do is put on the 85, hold myself back a little bit, start filming from a little bit further away from this lens, which helps to do, and then throughout drinks reception particularly.

-I always use the 85 millimeters as a good way to get guests having fun, having some drinks, and get some clear faces.
+I always use the 85 millimeters as an excellent way to get guests having fun, having drinks, and getting clear faces.

-While not getting close and not making it too obvious to people you’re filming and making people uncomfortable.
+While not getting close and not making it too apparent, you’re filming and making people uncomfortable.

-You want to get natural-looking shots, and the more natural you can get, the better, and the 85 millimeters for me really help get those natural shots during a drinks reception.
+You want to get natural-looking shots, and the more natural you can get, the better, and the 85 millimeters, for me, help get those natural shots during a drinks reception.

 I will also use this for a set for the ceremony on my second camera.

-I might use it if the dance floor is not too packed; I might use it to get tighter shots on the dance floor of a few people dancing.
+If the dance floor is not too packed, I might use it to get tighter shots of a few people dancing on the dance floor.

 One of my favorite purchases that I ever made is this 85-millimeter lens.

-I use this lens for a huge portion of the day.
+I use this lens for a considerable portion of the day.

 It looks crisp; it looks brilliant.

-So this lens has worked really well for me for the majority of the time.
+So this lens has worked well for me most of the time.

-For many of the first dances, I have been using the 35 because it’s really not, as getting the shallow depth of field by 16-35 is a great option.
+I have been using the 35 for many of the first dances because it’s not, as getting the shallow depth of field by 16-35 is a great option.

-Sometimes, when there’s a big group of people huddling around dancing, it is really nice to go crazy wide and make sure you get everyone in whilst hanging out on top of them with a camera.
+Sometimes, when a big group of people huddles around dancing, it is nice to go crazy wide and get everyone in while hanging out on top of them with a camera.

-I do want to talk about the newest lens, and I absolutely love it.
+I do want to talk about the newest lens, and I love it.